• Skip to main content

 Star cut out sugar cookies on a baking sheet with sprinkles on top after baking

-You can decorate these cookies however you'd like.
-Here are some suggestions
+You can decorate your Christmas cookies however you'd like.
+Here are some suggestions:

 • Food Coloring- You can keep the cookies white and add sprinkles, or color them with food coloring.